Unboxed-Software/solana-course/content/basic-anchor-program.md

   3 passing (950ms)
 ```

-If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://github.com/Unboxed-Software/anchor-movie-review-program/tree/solution-pdas) before continuing.
+If you need more time with this project to feel comfortable with these concepts, feel free to have a look at the [solution code](https://github.com/Unboxed-Software/anchor-movie-review-program/tree/solution-pdas) before continuing.

 # Challenge